facelessuser/subclrschm/docs/src/markdown/usage.md

 Option           | Description
 ---------------- | -----------
+`file`           | Optional positional argument to specify a `tmTheme` file to open.
-`multi-instance` | By default, subclrschm will only allow one instance of subclrschm, you can allow multiple instances with this setting.
-Restarting current instances may be required.
+`multi-instance` | By default, subclrschm will only allow one instance of subclrschm, and if another instance is opened, it will send the arguments to the instance already open.
+You can allow multiple instances with this setting.
+Restarting the current instances may be required.
 `log`            | Subclrschm will store a log with any errors and such in `~/.subclrschm`, `~/.config/subclrschm`, or `c:\Users\<username>\.subclrschm` in macOS, Linux, and Windows respectively.
 You can redirect the log placement by pointing this setting at a folder.
 This is mainly used for integration in Sublime Text to save log to User folder.
 `live-save`      | This saves any changes immediately to the color scheme file.
 This is mainly used in Sublime Text integration to provide live updates when editing the current, active color scheme.
 `select`         | Instead of asking the user if they want to create a new color scheme or open an existing one, you can force it to immediately ask you to select an existing color scheme.
 This is used in Sublime Text integration.